-2 See Industrial Strategy: Building a Britain fit for the future, DBE&IS 27 November, 2017
+2 See Industrail Strategy: Building a Britain fit for the future, DBE&IS 27 November, 2017

-- 3.5.
-The Business Board will support applications for the Industrial Strategy Challenge Fund programme and will work collaboratively with the Combined Authorities universities, businesses and research organisations to produce programmes which impact productivity. - 3.6.
-In accordance with the Single Pot Assurance Framework National Guidance, the Business Board and the Combined Authority Board, as the accountable decision makingdecision-making body, have agreed a single local assurance framework which was approved by, and have submitted it to the the Ministry of Housing, Communities and Local Government for approval.
+- 3.4.
+The Business Board will act as an enabler for delivery of sector deals at local level - 3.5.
+The Business Board will support applications for the Industrial Strategy Challenge Fund programme and will work collaboratively with the Combined Authorities universities, businesses and research organisations to produce programmes which impact productivity - 3.6.
+In accordance with the Single Pot Assurance Framework National Guidance, the Business Board and the Combined Authority Board, as the accountable decision making body, have will work to agreed a single local assurance framework, and have submitted it to the Ministry of Housing, Communities and Local Government for approval.
 The Assurance Framework will be reviewed annually.
 All decisions must comply with the framework.